flowsforapex/apex-flowsforapex/doc/feature-spec/feature-666-spec-iterators.md

 # BPMN Loops and Iterators

+This feature allows certain bpmn objects (tasks, subProcesses, and Call Activities) to be executed multiple times for each member of a collection.
+Execution of the multiple instances can occur sequentially or in parallel.

 ## Basic Concept of Operation

 At the start of each step, `flow_engine.complete_step` tests to see if the new step contains a `standardLoopCharacteristics` or `multiInstanceLoopCharacteristics` tag.
 If so, iteration processing is started.